jgm/pandoc/test/command/biblatex-incollection.md

   collection-title: Studies in philosophy and the history of philosophy
   container-title: Studies in Aristotle
   editor:
-  - family: "O'Meara"
+  - family: O'Meara
     given: Dominic J.
   id: hyman
   issued: 1981
   keyword: secondary
-  language: "en-US"
+  language: en-US
-  page: "161-191"
+  page: 161-191
   publisher: The Catholic University of America Press
-  publisher-place: "Washington, D.C."
+  publisher-place: Washington, D.C.
-  title: "Aristotle's theory of the intellect and its interpretation by
+  title: Aristotle's theory of the intellect and its interpretation by
-    Averroes"
+    Averroes
-  title-short: "Aristotle's theory of the intellect"
+  title-short: Aristotle's theory of the intellect
   type: chapter
 - annote: A typical incollection entry.
 Note the indextitle field
   author: